Choosing a career field

-Choosing a career path is not as hard as it seems.
+Choosing a career field is not as hard as it seems.
 Here are some useful tips to help you define which area will fit you best.

 Step 1: Assess yourself